nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2: Computer Memory Systems.md

 , then this line has only been read, and cache control hardware will know a new line can simply overwrite existing information.
 * If this bit is
 $1$
-, then that line (or at least any modified locations within it) must be copied or 'written-back' to main memory before it is overwritten with new inofrmation.
+, then that line (or at least any modified locations within it) must be copied or 'written-back' to main memory before it is overwritten with new information.
 If this were not done, it would be as if the write never occurred.

 [^10]: A cache location that has been written to may be called a 'dirty cell' or 'dirty word'.